Parameters Tied to Treewidth: Introduction

 Secondly, treewidth is a key parameter in graph structure theory, especially in Robertson and Seymour's seminal series of papers on graph minors \citep{RS-GraphMinors}.
 Ultimately, the purpose of these papers was to prove what it now known as the Graph Minor Theorem (often referred to as Wagner's Conjecture), which states that any class of minor-closed graphs (other than the class of all graphs) has a finite set of forbidden minors.
 In order to prove this, Robertson and Seymour separately considered classes with bounded treewidth and classes with unbounded treewidth.
 The Graph Minor Theorem is (comparatively) easy to prove for classes with bounded treewidth \cite{RS-GraphMinorsIV-JCTB90}.
 In order to prove the Graph Minor Theorem for classes with unbounded treewidth, Robertson and Seymour showed that graphs with large treewidth contain large grid minors.
 This Grid Minor Theorem has been reproved by many researchers; we will discuss it more thoroughly in Section~\ref{section:gridminors}.
 In proving these results, the parameters \emph{linkedness} and \emph{well-linked number} were used.
 At the heart of the Graph Minor Theorem is the Graph Minor Structure Theorem, which describes how to construct a graph in a minor-closed class; see \citet{KM-GC07} for a survey of several versions of the Graph Minor Structure Theorem.
 The most complex version, and the one used in the proof of the Graph Minor Theorem, describes the structure of graphs in a minor-closed class with unbounded treewidth in terms of \emph{tangles}.
 Robertson and Seymour combined all these ingredients in their proof of the Graph Minor Theorem.

-The purpose of this paper is to present a number of known graph parameters that are closely related to treewidth, including those mentioned above such as separation number, linkedness, well-linked number and tangle number.
+The purpose of this paper is to survey a number of known graph parameters that are closely related to treewidth, including those mentioned above such as separation number, linkedness, well-linked number and tangle number.

 Formally, a \emph{graph parameter} is a real-valued function $\alpha$ defined on all graphs such that $\alpha(G_1)=\alpha(G_2)$ whenever $G_1$ and $G_2$ are isomorphic.
-Two graph parameters $\alpha(G)$ and $\beta(G)$ are \emph{tied}\footnote{Occasionally, other authors use the term \emph{comparable} \citep{Fox11}} if there exists a function $f$ such that for every graph $G$, Moreover, say that $\alpha$ and $\beta$ are \emph{polynomially tied} if $f$ is a polynomial.
+Two graph parameters $\alpha(G)$ and $\beta(G)$ are \emph{tied}\footnotemark[2] if there exists a function $f$ such that for every graph $G$, Moreover, say that $\alpha$ and $\beta$ are \emph{polynomially tied} if $f$ is a polynomial.